Drew-chen-yc/bank_churn_analysis/README.md

 ---

+## 🎯 Model Selection
+Based on the binary target variable, we applied classification models such as logistic regression, Random Forest, CatBoost, LightGBM, and XGBoost to identify the best-performing model based on accuracy.
+Since the dataset may originate from a simulated system, the results appear exceptionally strong.
+Nevertheless, we selected the CatBoost model as the best performer and proceeded with further analysis based on its output.

 ## 📊 Feature Importance Analysis
 According to the LightGBM feature importance ranking, the top factors influencing customer churn are: